-Program Description: Sound insulate homes and upgrade heating and cooling mechanical systems in order to minimize the transmission of aircraft noise into homes located within specified noise contours of the LAX airport flight path.
+Program: Sound insulate and/or upgrade heating and cooling mechanical systems in 1,000 homes annually in order to minimize the transmission of aircraft noise into homes located within specified noise contours of the LAX airport flight path.
 As of March 2013, approximately 4,800 residential structures have received aircraft noise mitigation improvements during the life of the program and approximately 9,000 residential structures remain in the City to be insulated and mechanically upgraded.